srinman/aks-istio/lab-istio/istio-external-https-troubleshooting.md

 - ✅ The Istio sidecar (Envoy proxy) passes through HTTPS traffic transparently
 - ✅ **Your application container still needs CA certificates** to validate external HTTPS certificates
 - ℹ️ The sidecar acts as a TCP proxy for HTTPS, not a TLS terminator, so certificate validation happens in your app
+- ⚠️ **This is NOT an Istio issue** - the same container will fail without Istio if it lacks CA certificates
 - ✅ Modern base images (Alpine 3.22+) include CA certificates by default

 ### **When You'll Actually See the Error**

 The `curl: (77)` error occurs when:
 - Using custom minimal images built FROM scratch
-- Using older Alpine versions (<3.22) without installing ca-certificates
-- Using distroless images without the SSL variant
+- Using base images without CA certificates
 - Explicitly removing CA certificates from the container
-- Using legacy base images that don't include CA bundle
+- Container image doesn't include `/etc/ssl/certs/ca-certificates.crt`

+**Important**: This error occurs **with or without Istio**.
+If your container lacks CA certificates, HTTPS will fail regardless of Istio presence.

 ### **Quick Diagnosis**